West Hartford Curriculum in a Nutshell

 Your child will engage in the following writing units this year:

-- Opinion Writing: Changing the World
+- Opinion Writing: Writing About Reading

 Teachers use the Writers’ Workshop model for their instruction.
 Each writing block includes a short mini-lesson focusing on the writing process, writing conventions, and/or craft.
 Your child will then work on assigned or self-selected writing pieces as teachers confer with students either individually or in small groups.
 The workshop lesson closes with sharing time during which students celebrate and reflect on their writing and the writing process.

 Click here for some helpful resources that you can use to gain a better understanding of the elementary writing curriculum as well as ways in which you can support your child with writing at home.

 Your child will engage in weekly lessons from the Second Step social-emotional learning curriculum as well as a Morning Meeting structure (greeting, sharing, group activities) implemented in all Grade K-5 classrooms provide West Hartford students with a consistent social-emotional learning progression.
 As part of our WHPS commitment to equity and anti-racism, your child will also engage in lessons aligned to the four Learning for Justice social justice standards- identity, diversity, justice, and action.
 Students build the following social-emotional learning (SEL) concepts and skills throughout their WHPS elementary experience:

 - Self-Management: Identify, understand, and regulate emotions of self and others

 - Responsible Decision-Making: Make constructive choices about personal behavior and social interactions

 - Social Awareness: Develop an understanding of rules and responsibilities within communities